Outsourcing vs. In-House Recruitment: What to Choose?

 Pros of recruitment process outsourcing

 So what about RPO?
-Working with external recruiters lets you tap into resources that are not readily available in your own organization.
+Working with external recruiters lets you tap into resources not readily available in your organization.

 Done in no time